aku11i/kimochii-pointer/README.md

 ## Demo

-Used by my website.
+Used in my website.

 https://akutagawa.dev/

-## Supported Platforms
+## Supported platforms

 Tested on latest version of major browsers (Chrome, Safari, Firefox).